How we'd make it better: Microsoft Teams

-‘You're Muted!’
+‘You're muted!’

 One issue that seems to happen on nearly every video call is that users don’t know or remember that they are muted.
 So, they begin talking and everyone else on the call starts saying “You’re Muted!”.
 It’s almost become a living meme at this point.
 One of the reasons this happens so often is that Teams only gives users some easy-to-miss indicators that let them know they are muted.